tkurtbond/tkurtbond.github.io/pages/colophon.rst

 The Present (2019-11-06)
 ------------------------

+I've :doc:`switched <converting-my-pybloxsom-blog-into-a-nikola-blog>`
-I've switched over to using Nikola_ to generate the site, and am hosting it at `GitHub <https://tkurtbond.github.io>`__.
+over to using Nikola_ to generate the site, and am hosting it at `GitHub <https://tkurtbond.github.io>`__.
 I wrote a script to convert my ``*.rst`` files to the format that Nikola uses in a few hours and then spent much more time manually fixing broken internal links. 😀 Nikola has much more functionality than I'm currently using.

 .. _Nikola: https://getnikola.com/